Roberto Casamonti Collection

 In its rooms, the Collection hosts works by the great masters of contemporary art, aiming to organize multidisciplinary exhibitions and events in order to enhance the dialogue between the arts.

-The Casamonti Exhibition Path is divided into two sections: the first includes works from the early 20th century to the early '60s by artists such as Picasso, Chagall, de Chirico, Dalí, Kandinsky, Boccioni, Balla, Morandi, Burri, Fontana and many others.
-The second hosts works from the 1970s to the early 21st century by artists of the calibre of Miró, Basquiat, Warhol, Kapoor, Kiefer, Boetti, Abramović and many others.
+The exhibition is divided into two sections: the first, currently undisplayed, includes works created from the early twentieth century to the 1960s by artists such as Picasso, Chagall, de Chirico, Kandinsky, Boccioni, Morandi, Burri, Fontana, and many others.

 Information: